With summer ending in Moline, now is a good time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Select a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your equipment once you’ve cleaned it.
+Pick a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can check your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment

 Related: How AC Repair and Maintenance Can Actually Save You Money

 1. Turn Off the Power

 Switch off the juice to your air conditioner at the breaker box.

 Take out rubbish from the system.
 This includes branches, bushes, weeds and grass.

 Then turn on the vacuum to slowly clean the metallic fins.
 These pieces are also called as condenser coils and divert heat away from your system.